sadukie/community/README.md

 I have expanded to be Eastern Ohio in general because I call Northeast Ohio home and Southeast Ohio the second home.
 As I learn more about Southeast Ohio, I'll add more here as well.

+If you want to find other Ohio tech groups, check out [this Ohio tech list](https://github.com/mjeaton/ohio-tech).

 ## Northeast Ohio

 ### Programming Languages